 In Bed contains 20 photographs, a preface by me and an afterword by artist and art historian Linda Bergman.
-You can order it directly from me at firstname.lastname@example.org or buy it in the book stores at Fotografisk Center in Copenhagen, Moderna Museet Stockholm, Malmö Konsthall, Kbr Fundacione MAPFRE, Barcelona or at www.nevabooks.com.
+You can order it directly from me at email@example.com or buy it in the book stores at Fotografisk Center Copenhagen, Moderna Museet Stockholm, Malmö Konsthall, Kbr Fundacione MAPFRE Barcelona, Fotografiska New York or at www.nevabooks.com.
 Price 200 dkr or 280 sek.

-At one point in life, my sleep disorder was so bad that I was hospitalized.
-After a few weeks in there, I started to get a feeling of hope.
+At one point in life, my sleep disorder was so critical that I was hospitalized.
+After a few weeks with calming medication, I remembered how calming my childhood dog was.
 Maybe getting a dog could save me?
 By then I’d been living in big cities for fifteen years without animals and I was lost.

 I was brought up on a farm.
 My parents had other jobs, so I suppose they weren’t real farmers, but we were self-sufficient.
 We always had a cow, a calf, chickens, a sow who had piglets once a year, a few goats, rabbits, cats and a dog.
 The cow and the dog were my best friends.
 I remember how I used to stand close to the cow, belly to belly, to feel her calm breathing.
 Once or twice, I crawled up on her back to take a nap with her, but she didn’t like it and shook me off.
 It didn’t matter because I could just find my dog and lie down with her instead, body to body.
 When I was sad, she would give me the comfort I needed.